paketo-buildpacks/dotnet-core-aspnet/README.md

 ## Integration

-The Dotnet Core ASPNet CNB provides `dotnet-aspnetcore` as a dependency.
+The .NET Core ASPNet CNB provides `dotnet-aspnetcore` as a dependency.
-Downstream buildpacks, like [Dotnet Core Build](https://github.com/paketo-buildpacks/dotnet-core-build) and [Dotnet Core SDK](https://github.com/paketo-buildpacks/dotnet-core-sdk) can require the dotnet-aspnetcore dependency by generating a [Build Plan
+Downstream buildpacks, like [.NET Core Build](https://github.com/paketo-buildpacks/dotnet-core-build) and [Dotnet Core SDK](https://github.com/paketo-buildpacks/dotnet-core-sdk) can require the dotnet-aspnetcore dependency by generating a [Build Plan